wsgtcyx/Free-Body-Roundness-Index-BRI-Calculator/README.md

 3. The calculator computes the BRI using the formula: BRI = 364.2 - 365.5 * √(1 - ((WC / (2π))² / (0.5 * H)²)
 4. Results are displayed with a health status assessment, potential risks, and recommendations.

-## Educational Content
+## Educational Content on Body Roundness Index

-The website includes:
+Our free BRI calculator website includes:
-- Detailed explanation of BRI and its significance
+- Detailed explanation of Body Roundness Index and its significance
 - Comparison of BRI with BMI
-- Average BRI values by age and gender
+- Average Body Roundness Index values by age and gender
-- FAQ section addressing common questions about BRI
+- FAQ section addressing common questions about BRI and the BRI calculator

-## Technology
+## Technology Behind Our Free BRI Calculator

 The BRI Calculator is built using HTML, CSS, and JavaScript, ensuring fast load times and responsive design across various devices.

-## Support and Feedback
+## Support and Feedback for Our BRI Calculator

 Users can support the project by:
 - Making a small donation ("Buy us a coffee")
 - Sending feedback via email to improve the tool

-## References
+## References for Body Roundness Index

 The calculator and its interpretations are based on peer-reviewed scientific studies, which are listed in the References section of the website.

-## Related Articles
+## Related Articles on Body Roundness Index and BRI Calculator

 - [BMI in der Kritik: Die bessere Alternative ist die Body Roundness Index](https://www.watson.ch/leben/international/237992519-bmi-in-der-kritik-der-body-roundness-index-ist-die-besser-alternative)